 The 21st Amendment is a great spot for pub food and craft beer.
-I've been going here for years and love everything about it.
+I've been going here for years and it's one of my favorite San Francisco bars.
 You can either grab a drink at the bar or sit at a table for lunch or dinner.
 I love their summer "Hell or High Watermelon" wheat and their "Brew Free!
 Or Die" IPA.
 It's also one of my favorite places to stop by either before or after a Giants game.

 Address: 408 Merchant Street